DanielMoscoso/100day_challenge/Readme.txt

 		-I ended up using a way simpler function "right_choice()" -> This function takes 2 arguments: the first and the second choice, and returns which one has bigger follower counts, or in other words, the correct answer.
+		-Recursion: The player can now play again if he/she wants to.
+The only thing left is to clear the screen, and add the artwork.
 ===============================================================================